Israel, Palestine, and International Law (30Cr)

 - Full Year

-The course was awarded the SOAS Director's Teaching Prize for the academic year 2007-2008.
+The module was awarded the SOAS Director's Teaching Prize for the academic year 2007-2008.

-Throughout the course, students will be encouraged to employ a reflective and critical approach to the study of international law “in practice”, exploring its benefits and constraints as an analytical and normative framework.
+Throughout the module, students will be encouraged to employ a reflective and critical approach to the study of international law “in practice”, exploring its benefits and constraints as an analytical and normative framework.

 - Engage in legal analysis of the core issues in the Israeli-Palestinian conflict;